Flags of New York City: Design

 Section 2-103 of the New York City Administrative Code ("Official city flag") establishes the design as follows:

 Colors

-The blue, white and orange refer to the colors of the historical Dutch flag.
-Orange is the color the Dutch adopted after their leader William I, Prince of Orange.
+The blue, white and orange refer to the colors of the historical flag of the Dutch monarchy.
+Though otherwise identical to the flag of the Dutch Republic (Statenvlag), the Prince's Flag features an orange band in place of red.
+While New Amsterdam was under de facto control of the Dutch state, it was founded and operated by the Dutch West Indies Company (WIC).
+As a privately owned, yet royally chartered company, the WIC inherited the heraldic colors of the Dutch monarchy, orange representing the ancestral constituency of its founder, William I, Prince of Orange.
 The committee's report stated that "the order of arrangement follows the practice found in the French, Belgian and other tri-colors, of placing the darkest bar next to the staff."

 The New-York Historical Society originally proposed adopting a horizontal tricolor to be more reflective of the historical Dutch flags, but the committee kept the vertical orientation.